jpreardon/eight-ball/README.md

 # Eight Ball

-This is the most basic magic 8 ball ever simulator ever created.
+This is the most basic magic 8 ball simulator ever created.
 Use it to make decisions.

 ## Instructions